cfryerdev/workshope-mfe-react/README.md

 ## ▪️ Getting started

+1) First off we want to branch or fork this repository.

-First off we want to create a default package to manage the solution using npm.
+2) Secondly we want to create a default package to manage the solution using pnpm and setup pnpm to manage our workspaces.
+Open a terminal in this directory and execute
+    ```
+    npm install -g pnpm
+    pnpm init
+    ```

+3) Next we want to create a few directories and populate them.
+    ```
+    mkdir host
+    mkdir remotes
+    mkdir remotes/home
+    mkdir remotes/list-movies
+    mkdir remotes/view-movie
+    ```
+4) Now lets generate our host using create-react-app
+    ```
+    pnpm create react-app host
+    ```